 The trade-off is capacity.
 At 20 pints per day, the Midea simply cannot keep up with a large basement or a whole-floor open layout the way a 50-pint unit can.
 Its 5.5-pint tank also fills relatively quickly in very humid conditions, so connecting a gravity drain hose is recommended for hands-off operation.
 But for its intended purpose — keeping a bedroom, nursery, bathroom, or small apartment comfortable and dry — the Midea is the quietest, most affordable option available.

-The LG PuriCare proves that you do not have to sacrifice quiet operation for serious moisture removal power.
-At 44 dB — the same whisper-quiet rating as the Midea — it pulls 50 pints per day and covers up to 2,000 sq. ft.
-This is the dehumidifier for living rooms, master bedrooms, and open-concept spaces where you need real capacity without the noise that typically comes with it.
+The AEOCKY 80-Pint proves that high-capacity dehumidification does not have to come with disruptive noise.
+At 48 dB, it runs at the same quiet level as the hOmeLabs and GE on this list — but pulls 80 pints per day and covers up to 4,500 sq. ft.
+This is the dehumidifier for large living rooms, open-concept spaces, and finished basements where you need serious capacity without the noise that typically comes with it.

-The hOmeLabs 4,500 Sq.
-Ft. is Amazon's best-selling dehumidifier for a reason: it delivers 50-pint capacity with 4,500 sq. ft. coverage at a price that undercuts most competitors, and its 48 dB noise level keeps it comfortably within the "quiet enough for living spaces" range.
-At $259.97, it offers a middle ground between the budget-friendly Midea and the premium LG — more power than the first, less cost than the second, and quieter than most units at its capacity level.
+The hOmeLabs 7,000 Sq.
+Ft. is Amazon's best-selling dehumidifier for a reason: it delivers 50-pint capacity with 7,000 sq. ft. coverage and Wi-Fi connectivity at a price that undercuts most competitors, and its 48 dB noise level keeps it comfortably within the "quiet enough for living spaces" range.
+At $212.49, it offers a middle ground between the budget-friendly Midea and the premium AEOCKY — more power than the first, less cost than the second, and quieter than most units at its capacity level.

 Reviewers who run the hOmeLabs in finished basements, family rooms, and large bedrooms describe the noise as a steady, low hum comparable to a quiet refrigerator.
 It is audible if the room is otherwise silent, but it does not dominate the soundscape or interfere with conversation, television, or sleep at a reasonable distance.
 Several reviewers note that the noise is most apparent when the compressor first kicks on, then settles into an even background drone that becomes easy to ignore after the first few minutes.